 - NUR 506, Critical Thinking for Patient Safety and Quality

 - NUR 518, Organizational and Systems Leadership

 - NUR 527, Advanced Health Promotion

 - NUR 585, Statistical Methods in Healthcare

 - NUR 589, Evidence-based Nursing Practice

 - NUR 599, Capstone Practicum

-NURSING EDUCATION CONCENTRATION (12 Credits)
+- NURSING EDUCATION CONCENTRATION (12 Credits)

 - NUR 528, Curriculum and Instruction

 - NUR 529, Evaluation Methods

 - NUR 565, Nursing Education Practicum

-- Elective course to be selected from:
+- Elective course to be selected from: NUR 519, 556, 568 or 588, or any NURNIP course

-- NUR 599, Capstone Practicum, is designed as a final synthesis course to be taken near the end of the student's course of study. - NUR 565, NUR 566 and NURNIP 565 are designed as a role practicum, and students should have completed the theory courses associated with the concentration prior to registering for the practicum.
+- NUR 599, Capstone Practicum, is designed as a final synthesis course to be taken near the end of the student's course of study.

+- NUR 565, NUR 566 and NURNIP 565 are designed as a role practicum, and students should have completed the theory courses associated with the concentration prior to registering for the practicum.